The best lenses for the Nikon D5600 in 2025: the next lenses to get for your Nikon DSLR

 The cream of the crop, these are the best lenses for the Nikon D5600 to take your photography to the next level

-The Nikon D5600 is a DX camera (that’s Nikon’s term for its APS-C crop-sensor cameras), and requires DX lenses for best functionality, although some shorter-focal-length FX (full-frame) lenses also make great partners for the D5600.
+The Nikon D5600 is a DX camera (that’s Nikon’s term for its APS-C crop-sensor cameras), and requires DX lenses for best functionality, although I think that some FX (full-frame) lenses also make great partners for the D5600.

 While lenses are general-purpose to an extent, there are certain lenses that lend themselves better to certain disciplines.
-For example, telephoto lenses have a longer focal length and appear to compress perspectives, which can be flattering for facial features in portraiture, while wide-angle lenses offer a greater field of view perfect for landscapes or astro.
+For example, telephoto lenses have a longer focal length and are ideally suited to sports and wildlife photography, while wide-angle lenses offer a greater field of view perfect for landscapes or astro.
 Macro lenses specialize in terms of being able to focus closely, and therefore gather more detail from a small subject and record it on the image sensor.

 When you’re looking for the right DX lens for your D5600, it’s important to consider whether the lens is a zoom or a prime, as zooms allow for recomposition without moving the camera, but primes often give faster maximum apertures for better low-light performance.